 Timeshare sellers may also try to persuade you to buy another property, saying that they will sell your current property.
-Often, these sales never happen and you may be left with two timeshares!
+Often, these sales never happen and you may be left with ongoing liabilities for two timeshares!

 If you have already signed up to a holiday club and want to cancel, check the terms of your contract carefully and request cancellation immediately.

 If you are not sure whether you are covered by the new 14-day contract cancellation period for timeshare, get in touch with us.

 Whilst we are unable to confirm whether or not a company is legitimate, we are aware of a number of scams operating in the area of timeshares and holiday clubs, and, while we can not usually state with certainty whether or not something is a scam, we would advise that you be wary of the following: